ukrishnas/LPSharp/LPBench/README.md

 key.
 You can select a non-default solver using `-key`.

 ```
-LPSharp> invoke-solver qap15
+LPSharp> invoke-solver 80bau38
 ```

-Get the results from previous executions.
+Get the execution results.
 The execution key is a combination of the model and solver keys.
 You can see more details by saving the output of `get-results` into a variable.
-Each execution result is a dictionary of metrics.
+Each execution result is a dictionary of string keys and object values.

 ```
 LPSharp> get-results